IKAMVA LABANTU IMPACT STORY

 After a disappointing fundraising campaign, the team knew something had to change for their organisation to thrive.

-Jovana and Ronell of the Ikamva Labantu Charitable Trust began attending Resource Alliance events and taking advantage of training opportunities, finding support and inspiration that was immediately and tangibly reflected in their work.
+Team members Jovana and Ronell began attending Resource Alliance events and taking advantage of training opportunities, finding support and inspiration that was immediately and tangibly reflected in their work.

 Through attending events including the International Fundraising Congress and local IFC Pop-Ups, Ikamva Labantu’s seniors programme income grew to R12 million – up from R2.5 million a few years before.

-“The growth in our individual giving programme has also been helped by what we have learnt,” she adds.
+“The growth in our individual giving programme has also been helped by what we have learnt,” she added.

-The results: Strengthening their monthly giving programme and positive response from donors
+The result?
+A stronger monthly giving programme and a positive response from donors.

-Ikamva is now formalising its monthly giving programme and setting up regular communication with donors, including a new group of monthly givers.
+Ikamva has formalised its monthly giving programme and set up regular communication with donors, including a new group of monthly givers.

-“The response by donors to this shift has been amazing”, Jovana says.
-“One major donor who donated to the Nomsa pre-school appeal shared a screen shot of Ikamva’s thank-you on her Facebook page with the remark, ‘You made my day’”.
+“The response by donors to this shift has been amazing”, Jovana told us.
+“One major donor who donated to the Nomsa pre-school appeal shared a screen shot of Ikamva’s thank you on her Facebook page with the remark, ‘You made my day’.”

-In all its emails, newsletters, blog posts and correspondence, Ikamva is increasing the connection between the donor and the beneficiary – and it’s paying off.
+In its emails, newsletters, blog posts, and other correspondence, Ikamva increased the connection between their donor and the community they serve – and it has paid off.

-Like Jovana, Ronell also leaves IFC events with a stronger sense of purpose and belonging.
+Like Jovana, Ronell also left IFC with a stronger sense of purpose and belonging.

-“The most important development to come out of my attendance of Resource Alliance events is that I see myself as part of a group of dynamic professional individuals working in this sector”, she says.
-“The RA helped me see my career in different way.
+“The most important development to come out of my attendance of Resource Alliance events is that I see myself as part of a group of dynamic professional individuals working in this sector,” she said.
+“The Resource Alliance helped me see my career in different way.
 It’s not just a hobby or for volunteers.”

-“It’s very affirming and I feel like a change-maker, not just someone begging for money,” she adds.
+“It’s very affirming and I feel like a changemaker, not just someone begging for money,” she added.
 “It also helped to reference learnings internationally, which has been enormously validating.”